sklprogs/LanguageTricks/README.md

 ## boobs \| tits

-Literally, **tits** refer to the nipples and **boobs** refer to the entire breast/chest of a woman, but in real conversation, men use tits and boobs interchangeably to refer to the entirety of a woman\'s chest.
+Literally, **tits** refer to the nipples and **boobs** refer to the entire breast/chest of a woman, but in real conversation, men use tits and boobs interchangeably to refer to the entirety of a woman’s chest.

 [*Source*](https://hinative.com/ru/questions/63822)